Ola Majekodunmi: Career

 In 2018, Majekodunmi directed the short film What does Irishness Look Like?, which examined the issues around prejudice and national identity in Ireland.
 She is a co-founder of Beyond Representation, which seeks to bring together and celebrate women of colour in Ireland.
 Majekodunmi has spoken about issues relating to racism in Ireland, and about the problematic terminology in Irish relating to black people.

 In November 2020 Majekodunmi was appointed to the board of Foras na Gaeilge for a four-year term.

 In 2022, she started presenting a new music show, 'Unheard' on RTÉ 2XM highlighting black and Gaelach artists.

 Personal life

 Majekodunmi was born in Lagos, Nigeria.
-She came to Ireland with her family in 1997, when she was seven months old, before settling in Ranelagh, Dublin.
+She came to Ireland with her family in 1997, when she was seven months old, before settling in Dublin.
 Majekodunmi attended all-Irish schools, Gaelscoil Lios na nÓg and Coláiste Íosagáin.
 She holds a degree in English, Media and Cultural studies and an MA in Digital Broadcast Production, both from Dún Laoghaire Institute of Art, Design and Technology.